alphazolam/MMDK/README.md

 # Scripting Fighter Lua Files

-Moveset Mod provides a lua file for each fighter by name, under `reframework/autorun/MovesetMod`.
+MMDK provides a lua file for each fighter by name, under `reframework/autorun/MMDK`.
 These files each contain a function called `apply_moveset_changes`, which is automatically run when the character is enabled in the mod and they are detected in a match.

 Within this function, you have access to many useful tables and objects from the battle system for the context of modding that character's moveset, all contained in the **`data`** parameter. **`data`** is a lua class, and it has several attached methods that facilitate adding new objects such as Actions, VFX, and Triggers to the moveset.